3503 PR.03 Staff Layoffs

 If the department determines that the planned layoff can be postponed because of a change in departmental needs or funding, the department must immediately inform the employee in writing and notify the HR Generalist.

 Before Terminal Vacation Pay (“TVP”) can be paid, the following steps must be taken:

-- the manager approves the employee’s final timecard before the payroll runs;
+- the manager approves the employee’s final timesheet before the payroll runs;

-- Employee Services obtains TVP hours from Kronos and enters the number of hours into Workday HCM to notify the Payroll Department;
+- Employee Services obtains TVP hours from Workday and reviews and/or enters the number of hours into Workday HCM to notify the Payroll Department;

 - Payroll Department enters the TVP hours into Workday Financials (via Pay Input) and Workday calculates the TVP;